RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 for improving the tool.

-MLi: We need to straight out the end goal of the workshop, what do we want people to get out of it?
-For me, I would like people to bring in a model and they can walk out with a macpan2 implementation of the model they bring in.
+==MLi: We need to straight out the end goal of the workshop, what do we want people to get out of it?
+For me, I would like people to bring in a model and they can walk out with a macpan2 implementation of the model they bring in.==

-MLi: Given it is in-person, I would like a bit of interactive discussions.
+==MLi: Given it is in-person, I would like a bit of interactive discussions.
 For example, we can do a brainstorming session of what people want based on their experience and challenges with their own models.
 We will list all of them and then SW can go through 1 at a time as a group and say, we can do this in macpan2 or we can't do it.
-This will give us an idea about future developments.
+This will give us an idea about future developments.==

 ### Philosophy